rkoshak/sensorReporter/README.md

 init.d or /systemd/system and enalbe it so sensorReporter will start as a service during boot.
 You must edit the script to match your system.

-The main folder has a default.ini with configuration parametersi examples  and the Python script itself.
+The main folder has a default.ini with configuration parameters, examples and the Python script itself.

 The install.sh expects there to be a .ini file that matches your hostname.
 It